 When you’re using the tilting feature, the depth of field (DoF) starts to look more wedge-shaped when used in conjunction with a wide aperture (small F/Stop number).

 You’ll need to still adjust your aperture size to control the size of the depth field if you want more things to be in focus rather than just one.

-The effect of the tilt-shift lens in a photo creates a miniaturised look with an area of blur at the top and bottom of the frame and a corridor of focus in the middle.
+The effect of the tilt-shift lens on a photo is to create a miniaturised look with an area of blur at the top and bottom of the frame and a corridor of focus in the middle.

 This can also make images look dreamy, vintage and stylised so they may not be suitable for everyday use.
 In fact, it’s very rare for a photographer to only use a tilt-shift lens and nothing else – unless you’re a hardcore fan.

-- Given the amount of blur that is incurred with a tilt-shift lens you need to pick a photo that is sharp to begin with.
-If your image is soft before you add the effect you won’t get the best results.
+3. Given the amount of blur that is incurred with a tilt-shift lens you need to pick a photo that is sharp to begin with.
+If your image is soft before you add the effect, you won’t get the best results.